 As a cognitive and organizational psychologist, Dr. Potworowski looks at problems and solutions from the perspective of what is happening in people’s heads, in their organizations and how the two are related.
 His inter-disciplinary and applied research and consulting aim is to address the scholarly and practical gaps in effective care transformation through three closely related themes: 1) understanding and developing the expertise of key change agents, 2) building multi-level change capacity within and across organizations, and 3) synthesizing evidence from multiple disciplines to improve the socio-technical dynamics and workflows in transformation efforts.

 Dr. Potworowski’s current projects include training practice facilitators in cognitive task analysis to help them better assess practice-change capacity, manage their implementation expertise and customize interventions; developing a shared mental model and strategic tools to help support physician champions in disseminating PCMH across Alberta, Canada; evaluating which care management configurations were the most effective in improving population health outcomes associated with preventable hospitalizations; assessing and supporting the capacity of low-resource FQHCs to maintain meaningful use of HIT; and assessing the feasibility of integrating natural language processing of physician notes into clinical workflows to raise cancer screening and follow-up rates.
-In all his projects, he works closely with a range of academics, administrators, clinicians and other practitioners to leverage their collective and complementary perspectives and expertise.

 Ms. Rand speaks widely and has published on cultural competency in health care, health literacy and health disparities.
 Ms. Rand received her BA from American University in an interdisciplinary program on communications, law, economics and government, and her MA from the University of Pennsylvania in Medical Anthropology.
 She also is certified in public health by the National Board of Public Health Examiners.
+Additionally, Ms. Rand is pursuing her DrPH at Johns Hopkins University with a focus on health equity and social justice.

 Dr. Kathleen Reims is a board-certified family medicine physician who is a Principal of CSI Solutions, LLC, and its Chief Medical Officer.
 Dr. Reims received her MD degree from Baylor College of Medicine and completed her family medicine residency at Roanoke Memorial Hospital.
 Dr. Reims was a National Health Service Corps Scholar and has over 30 years of clinical experience with underserved populations.
 She has served as medical director for two Federally Qualified Health Centers and is an assistant clinical professor in the Department of Family Medicine at the University of Colorado Health Sciences Center.
 Dr. Reims has served as an advisor for numerous health system improvement projects and has a strong interest in patient engagement.
 She is a member of MINT and has been a volunteer preceptor for the UCHSC FM Residency Program for 15 years.